ushaan01/Facebook-Login-Functionality-Manual-Testing-JIRA-Report/README.md

 Test Case Title: Login Failed with Valid Credentials

 Description:

-           Click on login,
+Click on login

-           Enter valid email and password,
+ Enter valid email and password

-           Click on submit,
+Click on submit

 Observe login result

 Expected Result: Login should be successful